2002 WWF Draft Lottery: Aftermath

 The brand extension was officially enforced on April 1, 2002.
 Stone Cold Steve Austin was made exempt from the draft by Linda McMahon, but later opted to sign with Raw.
 A month later, the WWF was sued by the World Wildlife Fund over the WWF initialism.
 This resulted in the company being renamed from "World Wrestling Federation Entertainment, Inc." to simply "World Wrestling Entertainment, Inc.", which caused all of the WWF's assets to be properly renamed and branded.
-The Flair and McMahon feud came to an end on the edition of June 10, 2002 of Raw, when McMahon became the sole owner of WWE by defeating Flair in a No Holds Barred match.
+The Flair and McMahon feud came to an end on the June 10, 2002 edition of Raw, when McMahon became the sole owner of WWE by defeating Flair in a No Holds Barred match.
 Following the situations with the brand extension and name change, by having two brands in place, the WWE was able to increase the number of live events held each year from 200 to 350, including tours in several new international markets.
 Even after the end of the first brand extension in 2011, WWE continued to have two touring live event shows.
 The brand extension returned in 2016.

-After McMahon became the sole owner, the owner role was replaced by "General Managers".
-For Raw, he announced the new General Manager for Raw would be Eric Bischoff, and for SmackDown!, Stephanie McMahon.
-On the same night when he announced Stephanie as new General Manager, he also stated that a free agent period has started and any Superstar could sign with the other brand.
+After McMahon became the sole owner, the owner role was replaced by "general managers".
+For Raw, he announced the new general manager for Raw would be Eric Bischoff, and for SmackDown!, Stephanie McMahon.
+On the same night when he announced Stephanie as new general manager, he also stated that a free agent period has started and any Superstar could sign with the other brand.
 This continued until the fall of 2002.
 On the September 23 edition of Raw, Bischoff announced that the roster was frozen and the only way for a wrestler to move was to ask for a trade.